-ADI's cognitive capabilities allow users to analyze the correlated runtime performance data, with static code quality data, as well as the testing details over time.
+ADI's capabilities allow users to analyze the runtime performance data and the testing details over time.
 It pro-actively alerts users on early problem detection so that resources can be shifted to the areas that need attention.
 By working with ADI, the typical users, such as the enterprise architects, test teams, developer teams, and operation teams, can benefit from ADI's functions to improve their DevOps process.